 So for your benefit, we have briefly discussed all the different Types of Techniques below:

-Basically, Image Guided Radiation Therapy (IGRT) is the use of imaging while providing radiation therapy to improve the precision and accuracy of treatment delivery.
+Basically, Image-Guided Radiation Therapy (IGRT) uses imaging while providing radiation therapy to improve the precision and accuracy of treatment delivery.

-Before IGRT treatment, the patient undergoes simulation wherein, CT scan, Ultrasound and X-rays are taken just before the radiation treatment on daily basis.
+Before IGRT treatment, the patient undergoes simulation wherein CT scan, Ultrasound, and X-rays are taken just before the radiation treatment daily.

-This helps the doctor to compare the images to see if any adjustment is needed in the process of treatment without harming healthy tissues.
+This helps the doctor compare the images to see if any adjustment is needed in treatment without harming healthy tissues.

-The main objective of IGRT is to achieve accurate targeting of tumour.
+The main objective of IGRT is to achieve accurate targeting of tumours.